shimpe/whelk/README.md

 ## Process entire folder of files via wildcards

-The schelp files will have the same name as the .sc or .scd file it was extracted from, but with extension .schelp Note that if you use wildcards in a command line shell like bash, you need to include the path in quotes "" to avoid that the shell already expands the wildcard.
+The schelp files will have the same name as the .sc or .scd file it was extracted from, but with extension .schelp A ~ character will be expanded to the user folder.
+The output folder should exist already.

 ```
-python3 whelk.py -i "path/to/Classes/*.sc" -o path/to/HelpSource/Classes/
+python3 whelk.py -i path/to/Classes/*.sc -o path/to/HelpSource/Classes/
 ```

 ## Some examples to see the syntax